celarcon/DDD-AKK/README.md

 # Para tirar los tests

-/*Directorio backend*/
-npm run test:backend

-/*Directorio frontend*/
-npm run test:frontend
+Leer archivo makerfile

 # To do

-linter